flatironhealth/code-for-enee-paper/README.md

 ## References

-Segal, Brian D. and Tan, W. Katherine (2020).
+Segal, B. D., Tan, W. K. (2020).
 A note on the amount of information borrowed from external data in hybrid controlled trials with time-to-event outcomes. [https://arxiv.org/abs/2010.00433](https://arxiv.org/abs/2010.00433).